-There’s several things in the world that can mess up your oral health.
+Several things in the world can mess up your oral health.
 But cough syrup and cavities?
 It seems like a stretch.
 And slightly controversial—after all, you do need it for those pesky coughing spells.
-But what if cough syrup does increase your risk of tooth decay?
+But what if cough syrup increases your risk of tooth decay?
 And what if I said you didn’t need cough syrup after all?

 How so, you may ask?
 Let’s get into the nitty-gritty of cough syrup and cavities: